Central Serous Choroidopathy (central serous retinopathy)

 - Distortion of straight lines, as similar to macular degeneration's distortions

 - Stress.
 Most patients are young men (20-45) with aggressive "type A" personalities.
 Stress or trauma - both physical and emotional - appears to be an important risk factor.
 Researchers find that CSR patients have a higher stress scores.4

-- Stimulants Steroid drug use, smoking, caffeine and other stimulants may be a cause.
+- Stimulants Use of drugs such as amphetamines, smoking, caffeine and other stimulants may be a cause.